 US Self-regulatory program for online behavioral advertising

-Tremor Video follows the Digital Advertising Alliance industry privacy standards for online behavioral advertising.
-To learn more about the program and its principles,.
+Tremor Video, Inc., a Tremor International Company, follows the Digital Advertising Alliance industry privacy standards for online behavioral advertising.
+To learn more about the program and its principles, visit the Digital Advertising Alliance.

 Third-party ad service providers